outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- chemical sensitivities:
 			- treat adrenal insufficiency, avoid chemicals like PFAS/BPA/plastic/air pollution/water pollution
 		- PFAS/pollution/pesticide exposure
-			- avoid plants/products that absorb PFAS (kale, fruit juice, paper used to store butter) and other chemicals like chlormequat (oats)
+			- avoid plants/products that absorb PFAS (kale, fruit juice, paper used to store butter) and other chemicals like chlormequat (oats) and perchlorate (in food/plastic/bleach, interferes with thyroid function)
 				- avoid foods packaged in plastic that have been in the container for a long time (cereal, frozen bread) or are highly absorptive (kale) or are cooked in plastic containers
 			- purify water with filters like reverse osmosis filters or boiling water and then filtering it, and purify air with filters that can filter out benzene
 			- avoid processed foods which can cause systemic damage